-where the sign of the right hand side is opposite to the boundary condition (\ref{bdc1}) for $\psi$.
-With this boundary condition, there is no incoming wave for $n=0$ instead of the outgoing wave.
+where the sign of the right-hand side is opposite to the boundary condition (\ref{bdc1}) for $\psi$.
+With this boundary condition, there is no incoming wave for $n=0$ rather than an outgoing wave.
 We decompose $\tilde\psi$ as

-Note that the $\sin(n\theta)$ and $\cos(n\theta)$ appear in the different way as before in order to satisfy the different boundary condition (\ref{bdc2}).
+Note that the $\sin(n\theta)$ and $\cos(n\theta)$ appear differently as before to satisfy the boundary condition (\ref{bdc2}).
 We obtain the same equation as $f_n$ and $g_n$.
-Here there is only outgoing mode for $n=0$ because the $\tilde f_0$ term in Eq.~(\ref{decom2}) vanishes.
+There is only outgoing mode for $n=0$ because the $\tilde f_0$ term in Eq.~(\ref{decom2}) vanishes.
 We can solve the puzzle by letting $\tilde g_0$ be the outgoing state corresponding to $f_0$.
-This can be done by imposing the boundary condition for the $n=0$ mode as
+To achieve this, we impose the boundary condition for the $n=0$ mode as